greppo-io/greppo-docs/source/mental-model.md

 # Mental model

 Greppo's interface is simple and is designed with the intention of getting out of the users way.
-We want to make it easy to build a geo-spatial app quickly.
+We want to make it easy to build a geospatial app quickly.

 Greppo focuses on two ideas,